lerna/lerna/core/global-options/README.md

 ### `--no-sort`

+Note: As of Lerna 6 this property is ignored and should be configured in the `nx.json` file instead.
+Use `lerna add-caching` to set up the `nx.json` file.

 By default, all tasks execute on packages in topologically sorted order as to respect the dependency relationships of the packages in question.
 Cycles are broken on a best-effort basis in a way not guaranteed to be consistent across Lerna invocations.

 Topological sorting can cause concurrency bottlenecks if there are a small number of packages with many dependents or if some packages take a disproportionately long time to execute.
 The `--no-sort` option disables sorting, instead executing tasks in an arbitrary order with maximum concurrency.